SuperBlee/TahcoRoll-Competitor-KMC/README.md

 You can see above files in this repository.
 `bin` includes three version of kmc's and and api program that is executable.
 Try `./bin/query` to see the short usage.`kmc` is the 3.0.0 version, `kmcV1` is the 1.0.0 version, `kmcV22` is the 2.2.0 version.
 Try `./bin/kmc`, `./bin/kmcV1`, and `./bin/kmcV22` to see the usage of the kmc's.

+### 1.5 What do you input?
+3 parameters.
+- (1) input fastq file.
+- (2) input the file that contains the query batch.
+It doesn't have to be sorted by length.
+- (3) input the name of the output kmer count files that you like.

 ### 2. How about the query?
 All the database constructing and query doing works are in kmer_query.py.
 I think I add enough comments so that you can understand the mechanism of it.
 Try python3 kmer_query.py to see the usage.
 You can also check the very short `run.sh` as an example of how to give the arguments.
 (In the interest of space, I had all the ../data/ dir removed, you can put all your data there if you wish.)